But there's one team that will not yield, the team that strikes like thunder!"

 As the title may suggest, the short focuses on Kitty Pryde, a teenage girl who, upon discovering that she has mutant abilities, is recruited by the X-Men in order to learn how to use her powers properly.
 This is cut short by the machinations of their arch-enemies, the Brotherhood of Evil Mutants.

-- Adaptational Nationality: As was done in Spider-Man and His Amazing Friends, Wolverine is depicted as Australian rather than Canadian.
+- Adaptational Nationality: As was done in Spider-Man and His Amazing Friends, Wolverine is depicted as an Awesome Aussie rather than a Canadian.

-- Big Bad: As is the case with most media, Magneto is the main antagonist.
+- Big Bad: As is the case with most of the X-Men adaptations, Magneto is the main antagonist.

-- Disney Death: Nightcrawler appears to die while plummeting to the Earth, but turns out to be still alive when he is revealed to have teleported into a closet at the last minute.
+- Disney Death: Nightcrawler appears to die while plummeting to the Earth, but turns out to be still alive when he is revealed to have teleported into a locker at the last minute.

 - Failed Pilot Episode: The show was never picked up.